 Price of Cement in Nigeria

 Having given you the checklist for buying Cement, the next thing is to decide which brand to go for based on your purchasing power or preference.
 Depending on cost of production and and logistics, these companies have slightly different prices from one another in various depots across the country.
 How much a 50kg bag of cement costs in Port Harcourt is not the same price dealers sell it in Abuja, Lagos, Benin City or other States in Nigeria.
 Even at that, the average cost of a bag of cement in Nigeria today is ₦3,750 for retail quantities and ₦2,200 for wholesale quantities (Trailer load).
-Note: a Trailer or Truck load consists of 600 bags of cement.
-Check below to see the updated price list of cements in Nigeria for the month of October 2021.
+Note: a Trailer or Truck load consists of 600 or 900 bags of cement.
+Check below to see the updated price list of cements in Nigeria for the month of January 2022.

 Current price of Cement in Nigeria Today